wp-plugins/smart-forms/readme.txt

 **Features:**

 *   **Responsive Forms**.- The forms adjust automatically to the available space making them usable in a pc or phone.
-*   **Form Widget**.- You can easily add a form to a widget.
 *   **Shortcode Forms**.- The forms can also be easily added to any post or page using a shortcode.
 *   **Forms Entry Screen**.- Easily check the information that have been submitted so far in the entries screen.
-*   **Customizable form emails**.- After a form is submitted send an email with any information and format that you need.
+*   **Customizable forms emails**.- After a form is submitted send an email with any information and format that you need.
-*   **Calculated fields**.- You can use fields in a formulas to fill fields automatically (up to three fields per formula in the free version)
+*   **Calculated forms fields**.- You can use fields in a formulas to fill fields automatically (up to three fields per formula in the free version)
-*   **Custom form fields**.- Currently the plugin supports these custom form elements: name, phone, email, address, number,captcha.
+*   **Custom forms fields**.- Currently the plugin supports these custom forms elements: name, phone, email, address, number,captcha.

 == Installation ==
 1. Upload smart forms to the `/wp-content/plugins/` directory